 - the irrecoverable amount must not be reimbursed to the Union budget, because the Commission has concluded that there is no fault or negligence on the part of the Member State (see the conditions and procedures to be applied to determine whether amounts which are irrecoverable shall be reimbursed by Member States under section 9 below).

-- or, if the irrecoverable amount is to be borne by the Member State's budget, then it should be withdrawn from the following payment application submitted by the Member State (in December 2018 for example) and reported under Appendix 2 (withdrawals) of the corresponding accounts (accounts for 01/07/2018 – 30/06/2019 and relating to accounts to be submitted by 15/02/2020).
+- or, if the irrecoverable amount is to be borne by the Member State's budget, then it should be withdrawn from the following application for interim application submitted by the Member State (in December 2018 for example) and reported under Appendix 2 (withdrawals) of the corresponding accounts (accounts for 01/07/2018 – 30/06/2019 and relating to accounts to be submitted by 15/02/2020).

 Default interest could be charged by Member State when the recovery is implemented after the deadline set out in the recovery order.
 Such interest earned should be added to the amount deducted from the expenditure declared to the Commission.